daoo/autodesk/README.md

 reach this API over HTTP for the entire system to function.
 If running the server on a raspberry Pi it is recommended to use SSH for security.

-The server is described with docker-compose, to set it up on the raspberry clone the repository and run:

-    sudo docker-compose up

 ### Client

 The client can be any computer that can make HTTP requests, the tricky part is